SeeYouLaterPromise/EasyDiary/Readme.md

 ## Let AI help you organize what you learn today.
 TODO:
+1. First stage: text, users' excerpts and thoughts.
+2. Second stage: image users uploaded. such as some do-wrong question.

 ## Question learning method
 When you input one or several paragraph (which can be called `knowledge`), we will let AI generate some questions based that `knowledge`.